MrSpock222/Aegis-Shell/README.md

 # 🛡️ Aegis Shell

 Aegis Shell is a **multi-window browser** focused on privacy, stealth, and resource efficiency.
 Launch new browser windows directly from the main interface—each window is protected before it ever becomes visible.
-Built on Chromium, Aegis Shell is extremely lightweight and consumes minimal system resources.
+Built on Chromium powered by Tauri 2.0, Aegis Shell is extremely lightweight and consumes minimal system resources.

 ## 🚀 Features